ninjabear/nickel-bootstrap/README.md

   - I think its asking for extra information, but its a closure.
 Not sure how that works.

 * mustache partials don't appear to work.
 They may not be implemented.
+* images get garbled for some reason when served.
+Mime type wrong?
+  - Nope thats not it, i think the mime type is wrong, but only for non existent images e.g. /images/adjsfasdfasdfas.jpg (doesn't exist)